bjornerstedt/blp/docs/design.md

 9. obj.alpha and obj.sigma obj.beta!

-10. obj.sim - structure with selection, $d$ and market.
+10. obj.sim - structure with $d$ and marketid.
 Only market is really needed.
 Remove?

 11. obj.data